Pawsitive Solutions

 Dogs and Children

 In the clear majority of cases dogs and children co-exist happily together.
-We are however two different species and parents have a duty to educate their children on the do’s and don’ts of how to behave with a dog whether it is their own family pet or any other dog.
+We are however two different species and parents must educate their children on how to behave with a dog.

-Sadly, we are hearing too many horrific stories of dogs attacking children.
-People then react AFTER the event and usually the answer is to ban the breed, ban dogs from parks and all public places, keep all dogs on a lead etc.
+Sadly, we hear too many stories of dogs attacking children.
+People then react AFTER the event and usually the answer is to blame the dog.

-It is understandable that after any dog attack people react in this way however the attacks keep happening and always blaming the dog is not the answer.
-The answer MUST lie in educating both the adults AND the children how to behave with ANY dog whether it is their own or not.
+It is understandable that after any dog attack people react in this way however blaming the dog is not the answer.
+The answer MUST lie in education.

 Dogs are pack animals with an inner wolf mindset, they are NOT little humans.
 In a pack environment dogs are taught about hierarchy, and respect for boundaries from a very young age.
-If you have ever watched the interaction of young puppies in their formative first weeks with their mother and siblings, you will see this in action.
+If you see the interaction of young puppies in their formative first weeks with their mother and siblings, you will see this.

-When we bring dogs into our families because we are NOT pack animals we blur or stop altogether the discipline which the dog expects.
-All dogs NEED rules and boundaries from the pack leader and If they aren’t given these then many dogs make their own.
+When we bring dogs into our families because we are NOT pack animals we blur the discipline which the dog expects.
+Dogs NEED rules and boundaries and If they aren’t given these then many dogs make their own.
 Some temperaments of dog e.g the nervous or fearful need this leadership more than others.

-Much though we love our own or dogs in general it’s important to realise they do see life differently to us.
-Dogs see young children in the same way as they see a puppy so while many dogs are very tolerant of children as they are with puppies it’s not the case with all dogs so it makes sense to EDUCATE our children in some basic safety rules.
+Much though we love our own or dogs it’s important to realise they do see life differently to us.
+Dogs see young children in the same way as they see a puppy.
+While many dogs are very tolerant of children as they are with puppies it’s not the case with all dogs.
+It makes sense to EDUCATE our children in some basic safety rules.

 • NEVER leave a dog alone with a child or baby